WAILUKU, Maui, Hawaii -- Golfers are looking for perfection. Whether it's in the swing or the clubs, there is always room for improvement.

 Grab your clubs -- and your camera -- and head to the first tee.

 The Ted Robinson, Sr. design (revamped by his son Ted Robinson, Jr.) is filled with risk-reward holes.
 Players really need to think their way around this course and play to their strengths.

 The 580-yard par-5 first welcomes players with a wide landing area off the tee (just avoid the bunker on the right and you'll be fine).
 But should you go for the green in two or lay up?
 The smart play is to lay up because of a well-bunkered green with severe left-to-right sloping.
 Follow that up with a wedge, but keep the approach shot below the hole for the best chance at birdie.

 As players work their way around the course, they may notice there are two types of shots if the wind is blowing: into the wind or with the wind.
 That is strictly by design.

 "This course was designed with the wind in mind," Castillo said.
 "In fact, the 10th hole (a downhill par 3 at 213 yards) is the only cross-wind hole on the course."

 And they have saved one of the best -- and most challenging -- holes for last.
 As a finishing hole, the 18th is impressive.
 At 559 yards and playing downhill, it's definitely reachable in two, especially if the wind is helping out.
 Just make sure to keep the approach shot to the right as a huge pond (complete with a picturesque waterfall) adds a touch of trouble to the shot.

-"This hole is a great chance to make a good score -- or a bad score," Castillo said.
+"This hole is a great chance to make a good score -- or a bad score," Castillo said with a devilish grin.
 "You've got to be precise with your drive and second shot.
-But while you're playing the hole, remember to check out the view with the clubhouse and waterfall in the background.
-It's a beauty."
+But while you're playing the hole, remember to look at the great view with the clubhouse in the background.
+It's very beautiful."